ilias-vrg/ilias/feature_extraction/README.md

 # Feature Extraction

 This code implements feature extraction for the different partitions of ILIAS dataset.
 It supports several codebases and feature extraction based on raw images or tars of images.
-Additionally, it supports feature extraction for text descriptions of ILIAS queries.
+Additionally, it supports feature extraction for global and local descriptors for images and text descriptions.

 ## Setup